zilliztech/zdoc/versioned_docs/version-byoc/tutorials/get-started/start-with-byoc/activate-your-cloud-gcp.md

 import Admonition from '@theme/Admonition';

-# GCP
+# Deploy BYOC on GCP

 The Zilliz Cloud Bring Your Own Cloud (BYOC) solution allows you to create and run a Zilliz Cloud cluster within your own cloud infrastructure.
 This enhances data security, reduces data breach risks, and improves performance and scalability.
 This topic describes how to deploy BYOC on Google Cloud Platform (GCP).

 ## Before you start{#before-you-start}